AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Struct Update Operator
 ------------------------

--  Creation of :rust:`struct` based on another instance via '..' operator
+-  Creation of :rust:`struct` based on another instance via :rust:`..` operator
    -  Specify values only for the fields that need to change
    -  Unspecified fields are *copied* or *moved* from the other instance
 -  Base instance can't be followed by a comma